Here is something you don’t expect to hear people say, “If you file bankruptcy your life will get better.”

-Well, I did file bankruptcy and my life did get better.
-Within three years after our bankruptcy we had purchased a house and before that had rebuild great credit using secured credit cards.
+Well, I did file bankruptcy, and my life did get better.
+Within three years after our bankruptcy, we had purchased a house and had to rebuild great credit using secured credit cards before that.

 Want to know the one thing I would change about the process?
-Without a doubt I’d have eliminated all the fear, shame and stress that came along with filing bankruptcy.
+Without a doubt, I’d have eliminated all the fear, shame, and stress that came along with filing bankruptcy.
 All of that was created by my silly unfounded assumptions about life after bankruptcy.
-None of it was based in reality I would come to find out.
-My bankruptcy attorney just did a lousy job helping me overcome my incorrect assumptions about bankruptcy.
+None of it was based in reality; I would come to find out.
+Unfortunately, my bankruptcy attorney just did a lousy job helping me overcome my incorrect assumptions about bankruptcy.

 Famous People That Filed Bankruptcy